On Onboard LiDAR-based Flying Object Detection: Experimental Evaluation

 \section{Experimental Evaluation}

-To demonstrate performance of the presented algorithms under realistic conditions, several real-world and simulated experiments were performed.
-In both cases, the Eagle.One Mk4\footnote{\href{https://eagle.one}{\url{eagle.one}}} \ac{UAV} platform was used, which was developed as a prototype for autonomous aerial interception.
-It is an octocopter frame equipped with an Ouster \ac{LiDAR} sensor (see Table~\ref{tab:os_params}), an accurate RTK-GPS, a PixHawk flight control unit including an \ac{IMU}, and an Intel NUC computer~\cite{MRS2022ICUAS_HW} (see Fig.~\ref{fig:eaglemk4_hw}).
-The onboard computer runs the MRS UAV system~\cite{baca2021mrs} for self-localization, trajectory tracking and stabilization.
-The target \ac{UAV} was a Tarot T650 frame with an approximate diameter between rotors of $\SI{0.65}{\metre}$.
+Several real-world and simulated experiments, aimed to evaluate performance of the presented algorithms under realistic conditions, are presented in this section.
 Parameter values of the algorithms during the experiments are listed in Table~\ref{tab:exp_params}.
+Unless otherwise specified, the experiments were conducted using the MRS UAV platform based on the Tarot T650 frame (with an approximate largest width between rotors of $\SI{0.65}{\metre}$) equipped with a PixHawk flight control unit including an \ac{IMU} and an Intel NUC computer~\cite{HertJINTHW_paper} (see Fig.~\ref{fig:tarot}).
+The onboard computer runs the MRS UAV system~\cite{baca2021mrs} for self-localization, stabilization, and trajectory tracking.
+The parameters of the \acp{LiDAR} used in the simulations are summarized as stated by the manufacturer in Table~\ref{tab:os_params}.
+Videos from all experiments are available online\footnote{\href{https://mrs.felk.cvut.cz/flying-object-detection}{\url{https://mrs.felk.cvut.cz/flying-object-detection}}}.